Topamax Side Effects

 Generic name: topiramate

 Note: This document contains side effect information about topiramate.
-Some of the dosage forms listed on this page may not apply to the brand name Topamax.
+Some dosage forms listed on this page may not apply to the brand name Topamax.

 Common side effects of Topamax include: anxiety, ataxia, confusion, diarrhea, diplopia, dizziness, drowsiness, dysphasia, fatigue, lack of concentration, memory impairment, nausea, nervousness, paresthesia, psychomotor disturbance, speech disturbance, depression, visual disturbance, weight loss, dysgeusia, mood changes, and anorexia.
 Other side effects include: arthralgia, and asthenia.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.